 - Freeze the churning bowl of ice cream machine for at least 24 hours.

 - Pour half-and-half and heavy cream into a medium saucepan over medium heat and combine with a whisk.
 Bring to a simmer and remove from the heat.

 - Place the matcha powder in a very small bowl.
 Transfer half a cup of the warm half-and-half and cream mixture and add it into the matcha.
 Whisk vigorously until incorporated.
-The warm milk will help release the flavor of the tea and will turn the custard a vivid green.
+The warm cream will help release the flavor of the tea and will turn the custard a vivid green.

 - In a medium mixing bowl, whisk together the egg yolks until they lighten in color.